Daniel Gbaguidi

-Daniel Gbaguidi (born 14 January 1988) is a Beninese professional footballer who plays as a striker for Régional 1 club Mâcon.
+Daniel Gbaguidi (born 14 January 1988) is a Beninese former professional footballer who played as a striker.
+Born in Benin, he represented France at youth level before playing for the Benin national team.

 Club career

 Gbaguidi began his career 2001 with Vichy and joined Montferrand in 2002.
 He played only one season with the club before moving to Clermont in 2003.
 In May 2005 he left Clermont and signed with Marseille.
 On 1 July 2008, he left Marseille and joined to Championnat National club Cassis Carnoux.
 After only six months with Cassis Carnoux he signed with Saint-Priest in January 2009.

 Since then, Gbaguidi has played for many different clubs: Mulhouse, Villefranche, FC Bleid, Virton, Iraklis Psachna, Istres, both Villefranche and Saint-Priest again, Vaulx-en-Velin, and Mâcon.

 International career

+In January 2008 he was called up for a training camp with the French under-21 futsal team for a 4-day camp.

 He played his debut game for Benin on 1 June 2008 against Angola.
 Gbaguidi is also former youth player from France he presented from 2003 to 2008 the U-15, U-16, U-17 and U-21.